 Stop the burning and looting, biko!
 But they will not be consoled—even after.
 The miscreants have taken over.
 I fear some of them are the same people contributing to insecurity at some bus-stops … when it’s dark—usually.

 Those ‘under’ them in government, perhaps now, so as ‘not to carry last’, have their methods too.
-You may have to pay transport money to someone to move your file through the required desks, for instance.
+You may have to pay transport money to someone to move your file through/to the required desk, for instance.
 The issue is now systemic; having a life of its own.
 People could even get hired/fired based on how well they maintain the status quo.
 Certainly, that makes good business sense.
-The business of goverment is a business afterall.
+The business of goverment is business afterall.
 It just has been largely for the benefit of a select—the special ones.
 Bad still, the private sector is not spared.
-Yet, the many awesome and smart and honest and pleasant … Nigerians keep the ball rolling
+Yet, the many awesome and smart and honest and pleasant … Nigerians keep the ball rolling.

-“Omo, wahala dey!”
-I heard someone exclaim jovially while discussing possible solutions to some of Nigeria’s pressing problems.
+I heard someone exclaim jovially, “Omo, wahala dey!” (meaning that there is trouble), while discussing possible solutions to some of Nigeria’s pressing problems.
 In all, we closed with “Nigeria go better”, (taken from a song) a phrase of hope, but in reality sometimes spoken with a tone of resignation—well, not today.

 The Nigerian Eagle has landed (spoken as a prophecy).
 We fly green-white-green.